-Jacqueline Lynch is a Principal Lecturer in Marketing and China Co-ordinator at Westminster Business School, who is passionate about marketing, learning and creativity.
+Jacqueline Lynch is Director of Academic Professional Development in the Centre for Education and Teaching Innovation (CETI).
+She is passionate about marketing, learning and creativity.
 Her creative approach and research with students, together with her unique combination of industry experience, drive for change and challenging the status quo, coupled with an ability to influence others, has created opportunities which have been recognised and rewarded both within the University and the wider academic community.

-She is currently studying a part time PhD in marketing and has recently published in the Journal of Advertising Research and previously in International Journal of Logistics Research and Applications where she was awarded best paper.
+She is currently studying a part time PhD in marketing and has recently published in the Journal of Marketing Management, Journal of Advertising Research and previously in International Journal of Logistics Research and Applications where she was awarded best paper.
 She has won seed corn funding both internally and externally via the Academy of Marketing Teaching grants.

 Her expertise has been recognised in the wider community where she has been a member of the Academy of Marketing Executive Committee for many years.
 Initially she joined as Deputy Chair of Marketing Education SIG and soon progressed to Treasurer of the Academy of Marketing for 6 years.
 She is now Special Interest Group Co-Ordinator for the research groups throughout the UK.

 PhD Marketing King’s College London (expected completion 2020)

 BSc Business Studies, University of Bradford

 SFHEA – Senior Fellow of the Higher Education Academy

 Academy of Marketing Executive Group - Special Interest Group Co-Ordinator

 MAM - Member of the Academy of Marketing

 MIDM - Member of the Institute of Data and Marketing